Master of Buddhist Studiesprogramme

 People who would like to study Buddhism and its practice as a means for spiritual development in a comprehensive and scientific way

 Those serving in the helping professions such as the teachers, psychologists, social workers and healthcare workers who want to study how Buddhist teachings add a new dimension to the science of human psyche and how they can be applied to their daily work

-The basic qualification necessary for admission to the MBS programme is a Bachelor's degree with honours from The University of Hong Kong or an equivalent qualification from comparable institutions.
+The basic qualification necessary for admission to the MBS programme is a Bachelor's degree from The University of Hong Kong or an equivalent qualification from comparable institutions.

 Applicants from different disciplines are welcome.

 Applicants who wish to be admitted to the programme on the basis of a qualification from a university or a comparable institution outside Hong Kong where the language of teaching and/or examination is not English are required to obtain: